deparr/monsoon/README.md

 # monsoon :cyclone:
 A cli weather fetcher

-**:rotating_light: this is terribly inefficient and mostly just for my personal use :rotating_light:**
+**:rotating_light: this is terribly inefficient and mostly intended for my personal use :rotating_light:**

 ---